 Research in nanoscale systems relies heavily on scanning probe microscopy.
 Many of these nanoscale systems have unique properties that are amenable to scanning probe techniques and, therefore, a wide variety of specialized scanning probe techniques have been developed.
-For example, in the field of magnetic memory research, magnetized probes are used to map magnetization patterns, while ferroelectric materials are studied by locating the electric fields from polarized domains.
+For example, in the field of magnetic memory research, magnetized probes are used to map magnetization patterns [1], while ferroelectric materials are studied by locating the electric fields from polarized domains [2].
+In many cases the scanning probe microscope is used both as a manipulation tool as well as an imaging tool.
+It is possible, for example, to flip discrete magnetic or ferroelectric domains and then image the resulting changes [2, 3].